mybonk/mybonk-wiki/workshop-3/README.md

 - **Build time:** First build from source takes 5-10 minutes, subsequent builds use Nix cache
 - **Soft forks:** Mutinynet v29.0 includes Anyprevout, CTV, OP_CAT, CSFS, and OP_INTERNALKEY
 - **Network differences:** Mutinynet uses different ports and addresses than mainnet/testnet
-- **Storage:** Mutinynet's blockchain is much smaller due to recent network creation
+- **Storage:** Mutinynet's blockchain is much smaller than mainnet and even testnet
-- **Configuration required:** All signet parameters must be explicitly configured - they're not built into the fork
+- **Configuration required:** In the Mutinynet fork the signet parameters must be explicitly configured as in the example - they are re not built into the fork.

 ---